 Are there operations or medications I can take for hearing loss?

-Only 5% of hearing loss in adults can be improved medically or surgically.
-The vast majority of Americans with hearing loss (95%) are treated with hearing aids.
+Only a small percentage of hearing loss in adults can be improved with medication or surgically.
+The vast majority of Americans with hearing loss are treated with hearing aids.

 Who treats hearing loss?

 - Audiologists are professionals with a master's degree, Au.D. or Ph.D. in audiology, the study of hearing.
 They specialize in testing, evaluating and treating hearing loss.
 An audiologist may also fit hearing instruments.